 It is the largest island off the Charente Maritime coast.
 The île d’Oléron is 30 km long and 6 km wide.
 Beaches, oysters farms, marshes, state-owned forests, sand dunes, cliffs… There are many different places to see on one island.
 The Atlantic Ocean is a fantastic playground to practice many different water sports.
 The île d’Oléron can be reached by a bridge (no toll) built in 1966.
 There are 100 km of cycling paths which have been created to explore the island.
-On the west coast, the île d’Oléron is calm and ideal for family swimming.
-A wild coast, more exposed to the winds and waves and perfect for surfing, can be found on the eastern side.
+On the eastern coast, the île d’Oléron is calm and ideal for family swimming.
+A wild coast, more exposed to the winds and waves and perfect for surfing, can be found on the western side.

 Saint-Pierre-d’Oléron is the geographic, economic and trade centre of the island.
 It is the capital of the île d’Oléron due to its population size.
 The church has a 32 m hexagonal bell tower which was used as a marker for sailors.
 At the old cemetery, a structure called the lantern of the dead can be seen.
 It is in the garden of the “maison des aïeules” (ancestors house), a family residence where the writer and academic Pierre Loti is buried.
 The village houses a museum of île d’Oléron traditions and heritage.
 Heading south, you reach the port de La Cotinière, the main fishing harbour of the Charente Maritime.
 You will see multicoloured boats, where seabass, sole, and langoustines are unloaded...